 The horror the Rohingya children have experienced from being the targets of the Myanmar military’s genocide campaign is unimaginable.
 In addition to many being victims of rape themselves, children have witnessed mothers being raped, siblings being thrown alive into fires, babies being shot in the head, toddlers being slaughtered by machetes and other incomprehensible violence.

-Named in honor of Rehma Sabir and launching in March 2019, the Humanity Rises Rehma Child Life Center (HRRCLC) will provide education-based pediatric mental health services to Rohingya children.
-The HRRCLC will be staffed with psychologists, teachers and assistants trained in providing Psychosocial Support (PSS) and Social Emotional Learning (SEL), the standard approach to delivering pediatric mental health services in crisis situations.
+Named in honor of Rehma Sabir, the Humanity Rises Rehma Child Life Center (HRRCLC) provides education-based pediatric mental health services to Rohingya children.
+The HRRCLC is staffed with psychologists, teachers and assistants trained in providing Psychosocial Support (PSS) and Social Emotional Learning (SEL), the standard approach to delivering pediatric mental health services in crisis situations.
+The HRRCLC is the only child life center in the 6,000 acre Rohingya refugee camp in Cox’s Bazar to have two classrooms, a soccer field, outdoor play area, three bathrooms, wash stations, and onsite full-time psychologists.
+A heartbreaking number of the children who attend the HRRCLC have lost one or both parents in the genocide campaign the Myanmar’s military unleashed on the Rohingya.

 About Humanity Rises